mdsakilkhan/ZendeskCodingChallenge-TicketViewer/README.md

 ## Description
 **Zendesk Ticket Viewer** is an application that allows user to login to their Zendesk account and view their collection of tickets.
 Users can view the tickets in a list or see a detailed information about a particular ticket.
 The Ticket Viewer is displayed in a shell but has a colorful and user-friendly aesthetic.

-## Repository breakdown
+## Repository Breakdown
-jar files : includes two .jar files I used for the program <br />
+jar files : includes two .jar files used for the program <br />
 progress images : images used in the readme.md <br />
 readme.md : which is me, hi! 😄 <br />
-**TicketViewer.java** : the main program, all-in-one, contains all the necessary functions to run the Zendesk Ticket Viewer TicketViewerLite.java : same as TicketViewer.java however emojis and color have been taken out TicketViewerTest.java : includes unit test Java file
+**TicketViewer.java** : the main program, all-in-one, contains all the necessary functions to run the Zendesk Ticket Viewer <br />
+TicketViewerLite.java : same as TicketViewer.java however emojis and color have been taken out  <br />
+TicketViewerTest.java : includes unit test Java file <br />

 ## Instructions & Dependencies
 - The program was run and tested on a **Windows 10** OS